 The Agile Manifesto is for all of us–for social enterprises, non-profits, and organizational leaders everywhere who are in business to do good.

-I work in a co-working space where lots of different people are doing lots of different things.
+Years ago, I worked in a co-working space where lots of different people are doing lots of different things.
 While I am no extrovert, I love getting to know my co-workers.
 I always have plenty of questions to ask after that initial, “So what do you do?”
 Almost always.

-Co-working has pushed my people-skill limits because about every third person I ask the “what brings you here” question replies, “I’m a developer.”
+Co-working pushed my people-skill limits because about every third person I asked the “what brings you here” question would reply, “I’m a developer.”

 Cool.
 Hmmm.
 Oh, like developing people, are you a teacher?
 You must be smart.
 So you like computers.

-It all changed a few weeks ago.
-I saw the developer, looking like he wanted to strike up a chat while we were both waiting for the coffee.
+One day, I saw the developer, looking like he wanted to strike up a chat while we were both waiting for the coffee.
 I quickly tried to prepare something less strange to say.
 In a heroic display of social skills, this person asked me the question first, “what do you do?”
-I gave my usual elevator pitch about measuring impact.
+I gave my usual elevator pitch about organizational design and connecting strategy to action.
 I got a follow-up question, and another.
-In a few minutes I’d described the evaluation work I do with mission-driven organizations.
+In a few minutes I’d described the consulting I do with organizations.

 And then he said it.
 “So that’s pretty much the same as agile,” were his exact words.

 The same?
-We have something to talk about?
+He immediately got the connection between the organizational design work I do and his practice as a software developer.
+We had something to talk about?
 My heart rate slowed, my palms dried up.
 We sat for an hour talking about the Agile Manifesto.
+That was years ago, but it’s a conversation I will always be grateful for.

 For years, software was developed by making detailed plans, spending lots of time and money developing those plans, then testing the final product to see if it worked.